CenturyLinkCloud/PublicKB/AppFog/setup-custom-domain-for-appfog-app.md

 If your DNS provider is unable to create a redirect from your root domain you many need to consider another DNS provider.
 Some DNS providers are also offering the option of a CNAME record for your root domain.
 If this is available you do not need to create a redirect from your root domain, simply create the same CNAME entry as for `www.<YOUR_DOMAIN>`.
 Remember to also create and map the domain on AppFog if using your root domain.

 ### Setting up SSL for your custom domain
-Setting up SSL certifications to match your custom domain will require the use of third-party provider, like CloudFlare.
+Setting up SSL certifications to match your custom domain will require the use of a third-party provider, like CloudFlare.
 See https://www.cloudflare.com/ssl/ for more information.

 ### Additional Information